-Please note: The Fresno Unified School District does not respond to complaints for Aspen Public Schools.
+Fresno Unified School District does not respond to complaints against ARPS.
 They are a separate school district and will refer you back to our complaint procedures.
+The "General Complaint" form must be completed if filing a formal complaint.
+You may pick up a form at the school office or at the school's website.